Olaseni-Ajeboriogbon/Retail-sales/README.md

 #### Cleaning the data

-it's important to clean data to increase the overall productivity and allow for the highest quality information that would drive decision making. things to look out for in cleaning data include duplicates, incorrect datatypes, typographical errors, etc.
+it's important to clean data to increase overall productivity and allow for the highest quality information that would drive decision-making. things to look out for in cleaning data include duplicates, incorrect datatypes, typographical errors, etc.
 To clean this data follow these steps:

 * click on the transation ID column > right-click on it > select remove duplicates